stevenmaguire/stevenmaguire.github.io/_drafts/ten-cent-website.md

 In the end I discovered that crop top product listings associated with affiliate links would be the best content, so I needed to find a proper affiliate; and more importantly one that offered an API to access product updates programmatically.
 I also discovered that I am not selling something directly (simply linking to affiliate ecommerce sites) and I did want to provide an ecommerce-esque experience.
 I shopped around for ecommerce sites that offered branded football apparel.

 A quick Google search turned up [Fanatics.com](https://shareasale.com/r.cfm?b=31196&u=1730429&m=7124&urllink=www%2Efanatics%2Ecom%2F%3Fquery%3Dcrop%2520top&afftrack=).
 I searched their inventory for "crop tops" and found just shy of 200 products available.
 Great!
 That is more than enough for my goals.
 Then I did a bit of digging and discovered that they offered an affiliate program via two providers; one that I had worked with before, [ShareASale](https://shareasale.com/r.cfm?b=69&u=1730429&m=47&urllink=&afftrack=).
 The ShareASale program offered an API to access a product feed from Fanatics.com.
-No major roadblocks and the path looks pretty clear from here – let's plow forward!
+A quick pulse check shows no major roadblocks and the path looks pretty clear from here – let's plow forward!

 ---